sidHathi/listingScraper/README.md

 *Code Documentation still in progress*

 This repository is one part of a housing aggregator web service for students.
 Its purpose is to scrape rental listings across multiple public listing websites and store them in a mongodb database collection.
-It also contains additional functionality to review listings and cull expired/old ones, and to migrate the database schema when additional fields are added/removed.
+It also contains additional functionality to review listings, cull expired/old ones, and to migrate the database schema when additional fields are added/removed.

 ### Scrape